 Adventure Activities in San Marino Nature Park

 On my last visit, I did a short hike with friends up through the woodland pathways that curl around the limestone mound of Mount Titano (in the very footsteps of Saint Marino himself).
-This short Mount Titano hike began in the San Marino territory of Borgo Maggiore – the second largest town of the nine that is visible from the cable car.
+This short Mount Titano hike began in the San Marino territory of Borgo Maggiore, the second-largest of the nine towns visible from the cable car.

-Yet, longer hiking and biking adventures await those who inquisitiveness stretches further afield, and who want to get right into the nature and blankets of forest that hugs the Historical Centre mound from below.
+Yet longer hiking and biking adventures await those whose inquisitiveness stretches further afield and who want to get right into the nature and forests that hug the Historical Centre mound from below.

-The ultimate aim is to take the cable car down, and eventually emerge from the undergrowth and bike all the way to the very top again!
+The ultimate aim is to take the cable car down and eventually emerge from the undergrowth, then bike all the way to the very top again!

 Biking in San Marino

 Biking in San Marino is not all steep forest tracks.
-As it was a Saturday, we started the day at the local weekly food market not far from the bottom cable car station, where locals come together with everything from savoury snacks, sweet treats, cheese and honey to sell.
+As it was a Saturday, we started the day at the local weekly food market not far from the bottom cable car station, where locals gather to sell everything from savoury snacks and sweet treats to cheese and honey.
 To entice you, each brings a selection of goods to the grand table for everyone to enjoy.
 It was the perfect fuel for the day ahead.

-We cycled for an hour or so, which was a good way of getting a sense of the scale of just how much of San Marino rests below its popular heights.
+We cycled for an hour or so, which was a good way to get a sense of how much of San Marino lies below its popular heights.
 While I wasn’t too keen on getting deep into the woodland gravel (I’m still working on training my balance), it was great to get more into the green and whizz around the hills and through the former rail tunnels.

 Hiking in San Marino

-Dropping the e-mountain bikes off at the farmhouse that is now the museum and home to The Consorzio di San Marino, we then took started the hike on the well sign-posted path 2, which we would traverse for the entire afternoon.
+Dropping the e-mountain bikes off at the farmhouse (now the museum and home to The Consorzio di San Marino), we started an afternoon hike on well-signposted path 2.
 It’s mostly dense forest, where you are unlikely to see another soul, with fallen tree trunks, and water pools created only by the touch of nature.

-The abandoned water mills are partly covered by overgrown shrubbery and unkempt grass, but it adds to the exploration as you share the space with local wildlife who have taken quiet refuge amongst the decaying wood structures that stand as a testament to the rural life and farming ways that once existed in abundance down here.
+The abandoned water mills are partly covered by overgrown shrubbery and unkempt grass, but this overgrowth adds to the exploration as you share the space with local wildlife that have taken quiet refuge among the decaying wooden structures.
+Structures that stand as a testament to the rural life and farming ways that once flourished down here.

 Caving in San Marino

-For more off-track exploration we crawled into one of the caves where we pretended we were the “San Marinese Goonies” trying to find old treasure.
-You get to learn all about the immense underground grotto system of San Marino Nature park that was never fully uncovered.
+For more off-track exploration, we crawled into one of the caves, pretending we were the “San Marinese Goonies” searching for old treasure.
+You get to learn all about the immense underground grotto system of San Marino Nature Park that was never fully uncovered.

-Showcasing the products of The Consorzio di San Marino (that was established in 2003 to preserve the tastes of the territory and continue the production of locally made products), we found a spot in another abandoned mill and indulged in local bread, cheese, honey and, of course, a little Briza.
+Showcasing the products of The Consorzio di San Marino (established in 2003 to preserve the territory’s flavours and sustain the production of locally made goods), we found a spot in another abandoned mill and indulged in local bread, cheese, honey, and, of course, a little Briza.
 What better way to round off the day before the last chunk of the hike with new knowledge, new sights and new friends.

 Things to Know About San Marino Nature Park